The Gospel According to Mark

 Misunderstood Messiah Jesus’s friends and even his family constantly misunderstand who he is and what he is about.
 The ones who call him Messiah don’t understand what it means to be a Messiah.
 And what it means is being so closely identified with Jesus that one walks the same path of suffering that he walked.

 Negative view of the inner ring of disciples Mark consistently portrays the disciples in a negative light, and this is often softened by Matthew and Luke.
+They are often privy to private teaching from the master, but they do not seem to comprehend any better than anyone else.

 Literary Features